 HOW CAN I APPLY FOR A JOB WITH INDIAN CREEK FOUNDATION?

-To apply for an available position, visit the employment section of this site.
+To apply for an available position, visit the careers section of this site.
 Information regarding available positions, benefits and an online application are available in this section.

 HOW DO I FIND OUT ABOUT VOLUNTEER OPPORTUNITIES AVAILABLE?

 Indian Creek Foundation has a variety of volunteer opportunities available.
 For more information, visit the volunteer section of this site or contact John Hank at 267-203-1500, ext.
 353